 Predicting the impacts of climatic change and other environmental perturbations on Earth’s biogeochemical cycles is a major challenge.
 Soils, which hold two-thirds of the terrestrial carbon pool and more than twice as much carbon as the atmosphere, play a significant role in the global carbon cycle.
 Much of soil carbon exists as organic matter derived from decomposed plant and microbial debris accumulated over decades to thousands of years, but environmental changes can alter the rate at which soil carbon is cycled and returned to the atmosphere.
 Moreover, variations in vegetation, soil properties, and environmental conditions have created large regional and local differences in the size, distribution, and persistence of soil organic carbon (SOC) pools.
 These differences must be quantified and characterized to enable better predictions of how soils and their carbon pools will respond to environmental changes and influence subsequent carbon feedbacks between the land and the atmosphere.

-To address these challenges, the Terrestrial Ecosystem Science (TES) program within the Department of Energy’s (DOE) Office of Biological and Environmental Research (BER) is supporting a Scientific Focus Area (SFA) to quantify and characterize the carbon stored in soils and evaluate its potential responses to environmental change.
+To address these challenges, the Environmental System Science (ESS) program within the Department of Energy’s (DOE) Office of Biological and Environmental Research (BER) is supporting a Scientific Focus Area (SFA) to quantify and characterize the carbon stored in soils and evaluate its potential responses to environmental change.
 This SFA, led by Argonne National Laboratory, seeks to (1) improve fundamental understanding for regions that are critically sensitive to environmental forcing factors or for which modeling uncertainties are high, and (2) address region-specific factors and processes controlling soil carbon distributions, their potential responses to environmental forcing, and key knowledge gaps.

 - Provide reliable assessments of the spatial and vertical distributions of soil carbon stocks in permafrost regions.